Notifiable work for plumbing and drainage

-We want to ensure that plumbing, drainage work continues to be performed at a high standard so we regularly conduct compliance checks on notifiable work and the accompanying paperwork.
+We want to ensure that plumbing, drainage work continues to be performed at a high standard so we regularly conduct compliance audits and checks on notifiable work and the accompanying paperwork.

 - whether you have the right licence and/or endorsements to carry out the work

 - whether the work complies with relevant legislation and standards

 - whether you have given the owner/occupier a copy of the Form 4